rundeck/rundeck/docs/en/administration/01-installation.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * This will create the usual structure under `%RDECK_BASE%`, but will just install it, not execute it.
-* If `--installonly` dosen't create all folders, just run `java -jar rundeck-launcher-x.x.x.jar` and stop the instance after the startup process finished.
+* If `--installonly` doesn't create all folders, just run `java -jar rundeck-launcher-x.x.x.jar` and stop the instance after the startup process finished.
 * Customize `%RDECK_BASE%\etc\profile.bat` according to your installation (for example `-Xmx4096m -Xms1024m`)
 * Customize `%RDECK_BASE%\server\config\rundeck-config.properties` accordingly to the docs
 * Create a bat file (e.g. `start_rundeck.bat`) and place it under `%RDECK_BASE%`